timsutton/punic/README.markdown

 Note be careful installing punic (and in face _all_ python software) with `sudo`.
 In fact installing with `sudo` is not explicitly supported.

+Installing punic inside a python virtualenv is supported but you might have difficulty if you try to execute a virtualenv-ed punic from Xcode (e.g. `punic copy-frameworks`).

 ## Usage

 Punic has built-in help: